MCHatcher/OBC-multiple-equilibria/README.md

 Guesses_double.m -- Code which enumerates double spells at the bound (given by zeros) for a given T_guess.
 Note that we consider sequences that end in 1 (i.e. last row entry is set at 1) for convenience.

-Guesses_triple_loop.m -- Code which enumerates triple spells at the bound (given by zeros), for a given T_guess, using a loop (for l=1:n_loop, or l = [2 5 etc.] for particular cases) where l indexes the length of the third spell at the bound.
+Guesses_triple_loop.m -- Code which enumerates triple spells at the bound (given by zeros), for a given T_guess, using a loop (e.g. n_loop_l = [2 5]) where l indexes the length of the third spell at the bound.
 Note that we consider sequences that end in 1 (i.e. last row entry is set at 1) for convenience.

 Guesses_master.m -- Based on the Guesses_....m files commented in by the user, this code generates a stacked matrix of guesses to be used as potential structures (sequence of regimes).
 If the number of guesses generated falls short of the N_guess specified by the user, then the excess guesses (columns) are random guesses of 0s and 1s (set Message_2=1); if the number of guesess generated exceeds N_guess, the excess columns are ignored (set Message_1=1).
 In both cases, the user is informed of the result; see the file Print.m below.